 Listen to an audio version of this information

-Many people with dementia will eventually reach a point where they are no longer able to make decisions for themselves – this is known as lacking ‘mental capacity’.
-When this happens, someone else – often a carer or family member – will need to make decisions on their behalf.
+Many people with dementia will reach a point where they can no longer make some decisions for themselves.
+This is known as lacking ‘mental capacity’ to make those decisions.
+When this happens, someone else – often a carer or family member – will need to decide on behalf of the person with dementia.

 Who can make an LPA?

 You need to be over 18 and have what is called ‘mental capacity’ to make an LPA.
 This means that you must be able to understand what an LPA is and what making one means.

 Dementia is progressive which means that it will become more difficult for you to make plans and decisions over time.
 It is therefore a good idea to start thinking about making an LPA as soon as you can.

 Talking about LPAs with your family or close friends can be a good way to think about what you want for the future.
 It will also help them to know and understand your wishes and preferences.

 In Northern Ireland, the laws around powers of attorney are different.
 So if you live in Northern Ireland, please read our information about Enduring power of attorney and controllership.